 Excretion is almost totally urinary; the main biotransformation product is Metabolite V. Essentially no parent drug is found in the urine.
 Despite large variations in plasma levels of parent compound and its metabolites, the urinary recovery of Metabolite V is consistent and shows dose proportionality.
 Less than 4% of the administered dose is recovered in feces.
 Food intake shortly before dosing delays absorption of an immediate-release dosage form but does not affect total absorption.
-The pharmacokinetics and metabolism of Pentoxifylline have not been studied in patients with renal and/or hepatic dysfunction.
 The Pentoxifylline AUC was increased and elimination rate decreased in an older population (60 to 68 years, n=6) compared to younger individuals (22 to 30 years, n=6) (see PRECAUTIONS, Geriatric Use).

 After administration of the 400 mg extended-release Pentoxifylline tablet, plasma levels of the parent compound and its metabolites reach their maximum within 2 to 4 hours and remain constant over an extended period of time.
-Coadministration of Pentoxifylline tablets with meals resulted in an increase in mean Cmax and AUC by about 28% and 13% for Pentoxifylline, respectively.
-Cmax for Metabolite 1 also increased by about 20%.
+Coadministration of Pentoxifylline extended-release tablets with meals resulted in an increase in mean AUC and Cmax of about 1.1 and 1.3 fold for Pentoxifylline, respectively.
+Cmax for Metabolite I also increased about 1.2 fold.
 The extended release of Pentoxifylline from the tablet eliminates peaks and troughs in plasma levels for improved gastrointestinal tolerance.

 Indications and Usage for Pentoxifylline